-1 provide notice of the dismissal to the complainant and the 2 respondent within thirty days after the hearing.
-3 F. The board shall promulgate rules establishing 4 procedures for hearings.
-5 SECTION 12.
-[NEW MATERIAL] CONFIDENTIALITY OF RECORDS 6 A. All complaints, reports, files, records and 7 communications collected or generated by the board, complaint 8 review committee or director that pertain to alleged breaches 9 shall not be disclosed by the board or any board member, agent 10 or employee of the board and are not subject to the Inspection 11 of Public Records Act, unless: 12 (1) disclosure is necessary to pursue an 13 investigation by the board or one of its committees; 14 (2) disclosure is required pursuant to the 15 provisions of the Public Accountability Act; or 16 (3) they are offered into evidence by the 17 board, respondent or another party at a judicial, legislative or administrative proceeding.

-B. Information and reports containing information made confidential by law or exempt from the Inspection of Public Records Act shall not be disclosed by the board or its director, staff or contractors.
+- A. A finding that a respondent's conduct constituted a breach shall be a public record.
+A dismissal of a complaint shall be a public record only upon the request of the respondent. - B. Except as otherwise provided in the laws listed in Section 6 of the Public Accountability Act, all complaints, reports, files, records and communications collected or generated by the board, complaint review committee or director that pertain to alleged breaches shall not be disclosed by the board or any board member, agent or employee of the board and are not subject to inspection pursuant to the Inspection of Public Records Act, unless: - (1) disclosure is necessary to pursue an investigation by the board or one of its committees; - (2) disclosure is required pursuant to the provisions of the Public Accountability Act; or - (3) they are offered into evidence by the board, respondent or another party at a judicial, legislative or administrative proceeding. - C. Information and reports containing information made confidential by law or exempt from inspection pursuant to the Inspection of Public Records Act shall not be disclosed by the board or its director, staff or contractors. - SECTION 13.
+[NEW MATERIAL] BOARD--INITIAL APPOINTMENTS.-.206074.2